lastmjs/workshop/README.md

 ```bash
 near call alice_hellomax send '{"receiver_id": "bob_hellomax", "message": "Wanna hang?"}' --accountId=alice_hellomax
 ```
-And just like in real life observe that both `Hi!` and `Wanna Hang?` were not even read yet:
+And just like in real life, observe that both `Hi!` and `Wanna Hang?` were not even read yet:
 ```
 [ 'Hi!', 'Wanna hang?' ]
 ```

-Now let's use Bob's account to mark these messages as read (without replying naturally):
+Now let's use Bob's account to mark these messages as read (without replying, naturally):
 ```bash
 near call bob_hellomax mark_all_as_read '' --accountId=bob_hellomax
 ```